PayFabric/APIs/PayFabric/Sections/Transactions.md

 }
 </pre>

-Please note that **bold** fields are required fields, and all others are optional, for more information on available payment *Card* options please see the [Wallet documentation](Wallets.md).
+Please note that **bold** fields are required fields, and all others are optional.
 For more information and descriptions on available fields please see our [object reference](Objects.md).

+PayFabric support to create wallet either from [API](Wallets.md) or [Hosted Wallet Page](https://github.com/PayFabric/Hosted-Pages/blob/master/Sections/Wallet%20Page.md), we highly recommand use hosted wallet page to create wallet for security, and get the wallet ID through [Wallet Retrieve](Wallets.md#retrieve-credit-cards--echecks) API call.

 ###### Related Reading
 * [How to Submit Level 2 and 3 Fields](Level%202%20and%20Level%203%20Fields.md)